BPGWork/secondModule-Bohdan-Bielchenko-CATS46/README.md

 Running the program in an IDE is recommended because some emojis used in the output may not be supported by the OS console.
 Default number of ticks: 10
 To change it, add a value to the args array — this will define the number of simulation ticks

-rewrite it in a more academic / course-project style

-Just tell me 👍